brujo71/passodo.sh/README.md

 This is free software with no warranty: use at your own risk.

 ## Why another password manager?
-- Recently, some technical sites spoke about password managers that were hacked.
+- Recently, some technical sites reported about password managers being hacked.
-- There can be a need to store passwords directly on a server with no graphical interface.
+- You might want to store encrypted passwords directly on a server with no graphical interface.
-- Other password managers I found either need installation, have security issues, or have dependencies.
+- Many password managers either need an installation, have security issues, or have dependencies that make them more challenging to use/port across different platforms.

 ## Requirements
 - passodo.sh requires OpenSSL version 1.1.0 or higher, or LibreSSL version 2.9.1 or higher.